 Explore Window in Word 2010

-Following is the basic window which you get when you start word application.
-Let us understand various important parts of this window.
+In this chapter, we will understand how to explore Window in Word 2010.
+Following is the basic window which you get when you start the Word application.
+Let us understand the various important parts of this window..

 The File tab replaces the Office button from Word 2007.
-You can click it to check Backstage view, which is the place to come when you need to open or save files, create new documents, print a document, and do other file-related operations.
+You can click it to check the Backstage view.
+This is where you come when you need to open or save files, create new documents, print a document, and do other file-related operations.

-This you will find just above the File tab and its purpose is to provide a convenient resting place for the Word most frequently used commands.
+This you will find just above the File tab.
+This is a convenient resting place for the mostfrequently used commands in Word.
 You can customize this toolbar based on your comfort.

-Tabs: They appear across the top of the Ribbon and contain groups of related commands.
-Home, Insert, Page Layout are example of ribbon tabs.
+Tabs − These appear across the top of the Ribbon and contain groups of related commands.
+Home, Insert, Page Layout are examples of ribbon tabs.

-Groups: They organize related commands; each group name appears below the group on the Ribbon.
-For example group of commands related to fonts or or group of commands related to alignment etc.
+Groups − They organize related commands; each group name appears below the group on the Ribbon.
+For example, group of commands related to fonts or group of commands related to alignment, etc.

-This lies in the middle and at the top or the window.
+This lies in the middle and at the top of the window.
 Title bar shows the program and document titles.